-Many voting theorists have raised concerns that RCV elections could have high ballot exhaustion rates, meaning that a winning candidate does not have a majority of support from voters because not all ballots count in the final stage of counting.
-But, ballot exhaustion in RCV elections does not compare with the astronomically high rates of ballot exhaustion in plurality races.
+Many voting theorists have raised concerns that RCV elections could have high ballot exhaustion rates because voters won’t rank enough candidates to have a vote in each round of counting.
+This could mean that a winning candidate in a ranked race does not have support from a majority of voters because not all ballots count in the final stage of counting.
+But, RCV elections that combine the primary and general empower astronomically more voters to participate in all rounds of voting compared with the dismally low rates of voter participation in primaries and runoff rounds.

-Few jurisdictions report ballot exhaustion rates separately from under- and overvote rates.
-Instead, most jurisdictions report these three phenomena together in an overall tally of voter drop-off.
+Voter drop-off is a measure of how many voters cast a valid vote in the highest turnout round of an election versus all rounds of the election.
+It combines all factors that can influence voter participation in an entire election cycle.
 In a ranked-choice election voter drop-off can occur through under- and overvoting, as well as via ballot exhaustion when voters don’t rank any of the final candidates.
 In a plurality election, voter drop-off counts under- and overvotes, as well as exhaustion via voting in one, but not all stages of an election (for example, voting in the general but not the primary or run-off).

-A study comparing rates of voter drop-off in 8 US RCV cities with that in 21 matched plurality cities showed that RCV cities saw a 24 percentage point reduction in voter drop-off compared with their plurality counterparts when those plurality cities required a two election process.
-Though ballot error and undervoting accounted for a small portion of this decrease in drop-off, the overwhelming cause was a drop in ballot exhaustion.
+A study comparing rates of voter drop-off in 8 US RCV cities with that in 21 matched plurality cities showed that RCV was associated with a 24 percentage point reduction in voter drop-off compared with plurality elections that required a two-round election process.
+Though a small portion of RCV’s boost came from more voters participating in down-ballot RCV races, the overwhelming cause was that the ranked ballot gave more voters a say in every round of the election via just one ballot, whereas plurality voters only participated in the general, not the primary nor the runoff.

 San Francisco’s 2005 ranked-choice Assessor-Recorder election serves as a great example.
 No candidate received a majority of votes in the first round of vote counting in the November general election.
 Without RCV this election would have been decided in a December runoff, elections that had long suffered from abysmal turnout.
 But, since the city had adopted RCV the previous year, voters had the opportunity to indicate their second choice on their November ballot, circumventing the need for the second election.
 As a result of the streamlined election process, around 118,000 more voters had a say in the final winner of the race via their second choice votes than likely would have had the race gone to a December ballot.
 That estimate is based on comparisons with turnout in San Francisco’s December runoffs for similar races in past years.
 In other words, thanks to RCV, the city saw a 168 percent increase in the number of votes that decided the final winner of the Assessor-Recorder race.